-Lenticular technology is a high resolution imaging process developed for the purpose of creating multi-imaging visual effects such as 3Dimensionality or animation.
+Lenticular technology is a high resolution imaging process developed for the purpose of creating visual effects such as 3Dimensionality, multiple changing graphics, or animation.

 This is achieved through four key elements of the production process.